vegardlarsen85/testlablib/README.md

 ```

 ***Rate-Based Method***
-Simulating Absorption Column using Rate-Based Method is shown in below code.
-We then need to specify:
+Example showing simulation of Absorption Column using Rate-Based Method is shown in below code.
+For such a simulation we need to specify:
-- The Liquid Holdup
+- Liquid Holdup
-- The Pressure Drop
+- Pressure Drop
-- The Heat Transfer between the Gas and Liquid
+- Heat Transfer between the Gas and Liquid
-- The Mass Transfer of the Volatile Species
+- Mass Transfer of the Volatile Species
-- The Heat of Absorption of the Volatile Species
+- Heat of Absorption of the Volatile Species

-The calculated Mass and Heat Transfer Coefficients are for illustration only, and is not in any way accurate.
+In addition, any Chemical Reactions occuring in one of the phases is automatically taken care of.
+In this example we have two reactions occuring in liquid phase.

+First we will creat an instance of the Absorber for which we will use the *Column_StructuredPacking_CounterCurrent* method.
+Note, a method for simulating Structured Packing Co-Current also exists.
+There also exist more generic classes such as *GasLiquidContactor_PFR_CounterCurrent* were it s
+possible to simulate Columns with varying Cross Sectional Area.
+Examples could be Venturies or Rotary Packed Beds.

+The argument *num_of_heights* determine how many discrete height steps the absorber is split into.
+The library generate the differential equations from mass and energy balance and solve them
+numerically.
+When the flow is Co-Current solving the differential equations is relatively straight
+forward, as they can be integrated forward from a fixed initial condition.
+In the case of
+Counter-Current flow the problem is a TPBVP (Two Point Boundary Value Problem) which is harder to solve.
+Converging of the algorithm therefore take longer time for Counter than Co-Current Columns.

+In addition, having equilibrium constraints (aka. instantanious chemical reactions) in gas and liquid phase
+complicate things.
+To make the calculation converge fast the matemathics used in the article below was used.

+*Ultra-Fast Reactive Transport Simulations When Chemical Reactions Meet Machine Learning: Chemical Equilibrium*
+*doi.org/10.48550/arXiv.1708.04825*

+The result is a library that can solve the Differential Equations from Columns suprisingly fast.
+I would dare to say that this part of the code most likely superseed Aspen's Rate Based Models by a long streth
+wich model such a system using a serie of CSTR's, while this library treat the Column as a true Plug Flow Reactor
+by solving the differential equations directly enabling much more accuracy.

 ```python